Finding the Best Places to Retire Since 2006!

 Retire in Apollo Beach, Florida?

 Overview: Quiet, canal-laced Apollo Beach is on Florida's southwestern coast, about 20 miles south of Tampa.
-It is across the bay from St. Petersburg, south of Hillsborough Bay and has more than doubled in size within the last 10 to 20 years.
+It is across the bay from St. Petersburg, south of Hillsborough Bay, and has grown by 30% within the last decade.

 Primarily residential, Apollo Beach has numerous named and gated subdivisions.
 One of these, Southshore Falls, is a tropical 55+ community with single family homes and attached homes.
 Older neighborhoods mingle with new ones, and many residences back to a canal and have a boat dock.
 In-town parks include Covington Oak Park, Apollo Beach Park and the Wolf Branch Nature Preserve, which has acres of shoreline, coastal wetlands, and picnic areas.
 The Sydney Dover Trails have a boat ramp and paths for hiking or horseback riding.
 Residents enjoy two marinas with wet and dry storage and sailing lessons provided by the Tampa Sailing Squadron.
 Good seafood restaurants, many next to the water, are plentiful.